(1) The arrangements referred to in section 1242(1)(a) are appropriate arrangements—

 [(1) The arrangements referred to in section 1242(1)(b) are appropriate arrangements—

-(a) for the carrying out of investigations into matters arising in connection with the performance of functions related to the audit of [UK-traded third country companies] by the registered third country auditor,
+(a) for the carrying out of investigations into matters arising in connection with the performance of functions related to the audit of [

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.